Plus, United Solutions launches truly free advising service

 United Solutions is regularly looking at ways to help its credit unions.
 In 2018, United Solutions created two new services: XP2 Community Forum and the Credit Union Rescue Team.
 The Credit Union Rescue Team program is designed to help credit unions that are struggling and just need good advice.
 The company immediately rounded up 10 advisers comprising credit union executives with various areas of expertise and created a platform for idea exchange and mentoring.
 Current credit union executives can ask questions and receive coaching anonymously and free of charge through the platform.
 The anonymity frees executives from the worry of merger solicitation or vendor sales pitches – a truly free service.

 Collaboration is at the heart of the CUSO model.
 United Solutions understands it can’t be successful for its credit union clients on its own.
-The company sees collaborating with strong strategic partners as critical, as should credit unions.
+The company sees collaborating with strong strategic partners as critical for the future, as should credit unions.
 Giacobbe explains, “We partner because we can’t do everything ourselves.
 We have a lot of good products and services, but we look for others who offer excellent products (that provide value to our client credit unions) and vet them heavily.”